ResearchObject/ro-crate/docs/README.md

 #### Admonition cards

-With jekyll-rtd-theme it is possible to insert colourful admonition cards to bring attention to caveats and best practices.
+With theme it is possible to insert colourful admonition cards to bring attention to caveats and best practices.
-These are written as a Markdown code-block with the language set as `tip`, `note`, `warning` or `danger`, and can include a restricted set of Markdown.
+These are written as a Markdown code-block with the language set as `tip`, `note` or `warning`, and can include a restricted set of Markdown.

 {: .tip }
->     JSON-LD supports [many other features](https://json-ld.org/) that SHOULD NOT be used excessively.
->

-Will be rendered in the style of:

-> **✅ Tip**
 > JSON-LD supports [many other features](https://json-ld.org/) that SHOULD NOT be used excessively.

 Try to keep the admonition card short, like a single paragraph.